wavefrontHQ/docs/pages/doc/wavefront_api.md

    If you want to generate a new token but already have two tokens, then you must revoke one of the existing tokens.
 4. To revoke a token, click the **Revoke** link next to the token.
 If you run a script that uses a revoked token, the script returns an authorization error.

-## Generate an API Using Swagger
+## Generate an API Client Using Swagger

-Because we expose the Wavefront REST API via Swagger, you can generate a working implementation of the API for the language or CLI you want to use.
+Because we expose the Wavefront REST API via Swagger, you can generate a working implementation of the API for the programming language or CLI you want to use.

-**Note:** If you use the default Swagger configuration settings, for example, do generate a Java client, might result in errors.
-Follow these steps instead:
+**Note:** Using the default Swagger configuration settings might result in errors.
+Create your own configuration file instead, as in the following example for generating a Java client:

 1. Create a file `swagger-config.json`:
 ```